aequchain/aequchain.github.io/EXAMPLE PLAN: SUSTAINABLE RESOURCE EXPANSION AND VALUE SCALING.md

    ├─ Demonstration of EDS viability and benefits
    ├─ Pressure on traditional economies to reform
    ├─ Acceleration of global EDS adoption
-   └─ Contri ion to civilizational transformation
+   └─ contribution to civilizational transformation

 Example: South African Export Projections
 ├─ Year 5 Export Revenue: